Garden Bees

 Native Landscape Designer & Author

-Over five Tuesday evenings this Fall (Sep 23 & 30, Oct 7, 14, 21), you will learn how to actually read your garden the way an ecological designer does.
+Over five Tuesday evenings starting Sep 23, you will learn how to think about your garden the way an ecological designer does.
 You'll learn everything from what your soil is saying to how to layer plants and build plant communities.
-Most importantly, you will have a chance to bring the vision in your head to life in your own yard!
+Most importantly, you will have the opportunity to bring the vision in your head to life on paper and in your own yard with native perennials provided by IMAGINE Native Plant Farm.
+Fall is an optimal time for planting perennials!

-In the end, you will have a new native garden, a new community of native plant loving friends, and a whole new level of knowledge about how to design and install native plant gardens now and in the future.
+In the end, you will have a personalized landscape design, a new community of native plant-loving friends, and a whole new level of knowledge about how to design and install native plant gardens now and in the future.
+Form your own small garden bee group of 1 - 3 others for a discounted price!

 Program Details